Medical Marijuana Security: Protecting Licensed ACMPR Facilities

 It’s a business that has security risks associated with it, and as such requires a comprehensive security plan and system in place.
 Risks of theft and or tampering can have serious financial repercussions.

 What are the regulations?

-To avoid security breaches means that MMPR Licensed facilities must bulk up on security as much as they can.
+To avoid security breaches means that ACMPR Licensed facilities must bulk up on security as much as they can.
 It’s important to know what exactly goes into protecting the product, staff, and facilities.

 The industry got its start in 2014 when Ontario introduced legislation that allowed for the licensed producers to distribute to patients with approved prescriptions.
 Currently, there are 31 licensed producers across Canada, and 18 of them are in Ontario.

-To protect the product and everything else that comes along with it, the Marijuana for Medical Purposes Regulations (MMPR) highlights in Division 3 of their regulations 11 security levels for the storage of controlled substances.
+To protect the product and everything else that comes along with it, the Access to Cannabis for Medical Purposes Regulations (ACMPR) highlights in Division 3 of their regulations 11 security levels for the storage of controlled substances.
 With level 11 being the strictest, all licensed producers must comply with Level 7 as the minimum threshold of security.

 The basic requirements for medical marijuana facilities according to Level 7 include:

 - Sufficient detectors to indicate when there is an unauthorized attempt to access, penetrate, remove, or open the vault or safe.

 - The vault, safe or caged area must be located at least a meter away from any outside wall if located on the ground floor or an accessible roof.

 - All electrical channels for alarm systems, security equipment, lighting, and telephones must be accordance with any applicable electrical code.